valheim-server-help/valheim-server-help.github.io/serverTroubleshootingLAN.md

 When you load that check tool, it will populate with your external public IP automatically, click 'Check', and see if you get a 'Yes' or a 'No'.

 If you get a 'No', then traffic is not making it from the internet to your server process.
-Have a look at your port forward and firewall rules, and if you can't find a solution, try asking for help in the [the Discord].
+Have a look at your port forward and firewall rules, and if you can't find a solution, try asking for help in [the Discord].

 If you get a 'Yes', then you have at least port 2457 working.
 Have your external player add the server to their steam server favourites (as described [here](howToConnect.md#steam-servers)).
 For the IP and port, the check tool will confirm what they should add, it's displayed at the bottom of it's results: